Anne Applebaum: Press freedom

-Applebaum's 2018 Washington Post article "This Is Why So Many Journalists Are At Risk Today" highlighted attacks on press freedom by "authoritarian and autocratic regimes".
+Applebaum's article in The Washington Post on October 14, 2018, "This Is Why So Many Journalists Are At Risk Today" highlighted attacks on press freedom by "authoritarian and autocratic regimes".

 In "Kill the Messenger: Why Palestine radio and TV studios are fair targets in the Palestine/Israeli war", Applebaum justified the bombing of the official Palestinian media and said that it was "a combatant—and therefore a legitimate target—in a painful, never-ending, low-intensity war".
-But in a 2024 interview, she denied that "radio stations or television stations are actually legitimate military targets".
+However, in a 2024 interview, she denied that "radio stations or television stations are actually legitimate military targets".

 Central Europe

 Applebaum has written about the history of central and eastern Europe, Poland in particular.
 In the conclusion to her book Iron Curtain, she argues that the reconstruction of civil society was the most important and most difficult challenge for the post-communist states of central Europe; in another essay, she argued that the modern authoritarian obsession with civil society repression dates to Vladimir Lenin.
 She has written essays on the Polish filmmaker Andrzej Wajda; the dual Nazi–Soviet occupation of central Europe; and why it is inaccurate to define Eastern Europe as a single entity.